sanguine796/JavaJourney/README.md

-This file has the contain the basic programs of s programming languages
+This file has the contain the basic programs of java programming languages